tdginternet/google-play-services_lib/README.txt

+# :rotating_light: Warning

+This repository is DEPRECATED and not maintaned anymore.

+---

 Library Project including Google Play services client jar.

 This can be used by an Android project to use the API's provided